gms1/loopback-connector-sqlite3x/README.md

 ## Model definition

-You can use the 'sqlite3x' model property to specify additional database-specific properties for a LoopBack model.
+You can use the 'sqlite3x' property to specify additional database-specific options to a LoopBack model (see Sqlite3ModelOptions).

 ```TypeScript
 {